nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `config #t/TUTORIAL_COUNT #a/ASSIGNMENT_COUNT`

-* The information cannot be updated once configured.
-* TUTORIAL_COUNT and ASSIGNMENT_COUNT must be valid non-negative integers.
+* TUTORIAL_COUNT and ASSIGNMENT_COUNT must be integers between 1 to 99.

 Examples:
 * `config #t/13 #a/1`